joseph-gansukh/cs50-mario/README.md

 # How to run the programs?

-1. Compile by running make or clang or gcc in terminal
+1. Compile by running make mario or clang -o mario mario.c -lcs50 in terminal
 2. Run the program by running ./mario-1 or ./mario-2